 The Course schedule gives an outline of this course's content, summaries of the lectures, additional relevant information, and links to other internet sites.

-This is a three credit course for undergraduates.
+This is a three credit course for undergraduates and graduate students.

-An Honors credit is available.
+An Honors credit is available for undergraduates.
 See below for requirements.